Health & Human Development

 As part of the application process, applicants must supply three letters of recommendation

-(uploaded directly by those writing the recommendation) and an application essay.
+(uploaded directly by those writing the recommendation) and an application essay uploaded

-Preferably, letters should be from former professors and employers and/or supervisors
+by the application.
+Preferably, letters should be from former professors and employers

 For our programs, the essay should follow the following format.
 The essay will be no more than four typed pages, double-spaced, 12-point font, and answer the following questions: